 (2) In subsection (1) —

-“specified” means specified in the prosecution notice.
+“specified” means specified in the complaint.

-[Section 86 amended by No. 84 of 2004 s.
-80.]

 87. Daily penalties

 (1) Without limiting section 71 of the Interpretation Act 1984, where an offence is committed by a person by reason of the contravention of a provision of this Act under which the person is required or directed to do any act or thing, or to refrain from doing any act or thing, that offence is to be taken to have continued so long as the act or thing so required or directed remains undone, or continues to be done, as the case may be.